Extinction (psychology): Glutamate

 Glutamate is a neurotransmitter that has been extensively implicated in the neural basis of learning.
 D-Cycloserine (DCS) is a partial agonist for the glutamate receptor NMDA at the glycine site, and has been trialed as an adjunct to conventional exposure-based treatments based on the principle of cue extinction.

-A role for glutamate has also been identified in the extinction of a cocaine-associated environmental stimuli through testing in rats.
+A role for glutamate has also been identified in the extinction of a cocaine-associated environmental stimulus through testing in rats.
 Specifically, the metabotropic glutamate 5 receptor (mGlu5) is important for the extinction of a cocaine-associated context and a cocaine-associated cue.